bertiqwerty/exmex/Readme.md

 ## Benchmarks

+Exmex was created with flexibility (e.g., arbitrary operator names and a custom regex for number literals), ergonomics (e.g., just finds variables), and evaluation speed in mind.
+Since there is no free lunch, Exmex is slow during parsing.
+Or maybe I did not find any suitable zero-cost-abstraction yet :).
-Exmex is slow during parsing.
-However, Exmex is efficient during evaluation that might be more performance critical depending on the application.
+However, evaluation might be more performance critical depending on the application.
 We provide in this section [Criterion](https://docs.rs/criterion/0.3.4/criterion/)-based benchmarks for the evaluation.
 The expressions used for benchmarking are:
 ```